 ITE partnerships, and the teachers they teach, know how to #TeachBest

-Ofsted agrees – it has judged every single teacher education partnership as ‘Good’ or better.
+Prior to the market review, Ofsted judged every single teacher education partnership as ‘Good’ or better.

-However, the market review of ITE currently being undertaken presents huge risks.
-There should be a proper call for evidence and it should be conducted within a reasonable timescale, when the sector is moving beyond the pandemic and when Ofsted has returned to inspections and has assessed how well or otherwise ITE providers are implementing the CCF.
+Recommendations published by the DfE’s market review group on 5th July 2021 present huge risks.
+There should have been a proper call for evidence and it should have been conducted within a reasonable timescale, when the sector was moving beyond the pandemic and when Ofsted had returned to inspection and had a substantial evidence basis assessing how well or otherwise ITE providers are implementing the CCF.
+There are now widespread concerns amongst the sector that these proposals will actually damage quality and set the profession back, rather than advance it.
+Find out more about our concerns here.

 We need the Government to reassess and undertake an evidence-based review in good time that enhances and improves our teacher training system, not diminishes it; and leads to a pipeline of even more great teachers, not fewer.